Lilium N.V. (LILM) EPS is poised to hit -0.22 next quarter: How Investors Can Make It Count the Most? - News Daemon

 Lilium N.V.
 (LILM) Ownership Facts and Figures

-Sometimes it is also beneficial to study the sentiment of large-scale investors towards the stock of the Lilium N.V. industry.
-Lilium N.V.’s current insider ownership accounts for 59.58%, in contrast to 13.98% institutional ownership.
+Nothing is more important than checking the behaviour of major investors towards the stock of the Aerospace & Defense industry.
+Lilium N.V.’s current insider ownership accounts for 63.55%, in contrast to 12.30% institutional ownership.

 Lilium N.V.
 (LILM) Earnings and Revenue Records